 Set a strategy.
 This will define the tasks that need to be handled, how they’re going to be handled, where to find the community and how to manage it, among other things.
-Out of this strategy there are two things in particular that need to be set: tone of voice and an internal communication strategy.
+Out of this strategy, there are two things in particular that need to be set: the tone of voice and an internal communication strategy.

 1. Tone of Voice

-Tone of voice determines how your Community Manager is going to converse with your brand’s community.
+The tone of voice determines how your Community Manager is going to converse with your brand’s community.
 Whether it’s jovial or serious, hip or strictly professional, your tone of voice needs to be decided from the very start, and it needs to be consistent across social platforms.
 The tone of voice doesn’t depend on the sector you work in, but on your brand, how you’re currently perceived and how you want to be perceived.

 Whatever tone you choose to adopt, make sure you speak with a tone that makes you approachable and, well, human – after all, if you’re on social media to talk to people, you should be social.

-Once you’ve developed your tone of voice, your community will eventually become familiar with it, and it will reflect on the brand’s image.
+Once you’ve developed your tone of voice, your community will eventually become familiar with it, and it will reflect on the employer brand’s image.

 2. Internal Communication Strategy

 You’ll be surprised to know that setting an internal communication strategy is often more arduous than setting a communication strategy for the community.
-This is especially the case for big companies and organisations, where it’s easy for teams to work in a silo environment, where teams aren’t aware of what others are doing.
+This is especially the case for big companies and organizations, where it’s easy for teams to work in a silo environment, where teams aren’t aware of what others are doing.

 The first step in avoiding this very common pitfall is by getting other teams involved and teaching them the benefits of social media and having a community, how it can shape the business, how it can make (and potentially break) the brand’s image etc. Once you’ve explained the benefits of having a community, other teams will be more prone to join in.